fuutott/how-to-run-vllm-on-rtx-pro-6000-under-wsl2-ubuntu-24.04-mistral-24b-qwen3/README.md

 ```

-Go back to ubuntu
+Go back to ubuntu.
-gollow steps to install Cuda toolkit 12.8 as per guide in the link below:
+Follow steps to install Cuda toolkit 12.8 as per guide in the link below:

 Linux > x86_64 > WSL-Ubuntu > 2.0 > deb (network)